tanersener/ffmpeg-video-slideshow-scripts/README.md

 >[swscaler @ 0x............] deprecated pixel format used, make sure you did set range correctly

-This warning is printed because input image streams are decoded with "yuvj444p" pixel format, which is deprecated.
+This warning is printed because input image streams are decoded with `yuvj444p` pixel format, which is deprecated.
 You can safely ignore it, `ffmpeg` users are not effected from this warning.

 >[out_0_0 @ 0x............]
 100 buffers queued in out_0_0, something may be wrong.s dup=. drop=. speed=...

 >[Parsed_overlay_80 @ 0x............] [framesync @ 0x............]
 Buffer queue overflow, dropping.

-Statements inside filter_complex are ordered into logical groups to give a better understanding of how they work.
+Statements inside `filter_complex` are ordered into logical groups to give a better understanding of how they work.
 In this ordering scheme too many streams/statements wait in the buffer queue, which generates these two warnings.
-If you want to resolve them change the order of statements inside filter_complex and use new streams immediately after they are created.
+If you want to resolve them change the order of statements inside `filter_complex` and use new streams immediately after they are created.